 The LED L1P is always on if the digital power transformer is 'on'.
 This shows that the power is on, but also ensures a minimum load current for the LM7812 what it needs for correct operation.
 Alternatively, you can remove this LED and replace it with a wire-bridge, ensuring that the load current through R26P remains.
-Also, you can mount L1P somewhere in your front-panel instead of on the PCB.
+Also, you can mount L1P somewhere in your front-panel instead of in the PCB.
 Note however, that the 2-digit front display also has its last 'decimal dot' always on as power indicator.
 Similarly, this also holds for the minimum current consumption from U6P, what it needs for correct operation.

 The component list shows two types of rotary switches available from 'Conrad' that fit in the front-PCB.
 You are also free not to mount (not use) a rotary switch: The preamp can be operated solely from an IR remote control unit.
 Alternatively, I can also provide a front-mount high-quality Alps rotary switch that is not intended (fit) for PCB mounting, and can be positioned further away from the display if this is preferred.
+Again, note that once you solder the switch in the PCB, it will be very hard to get it out again.

 J1D and J2D are 5-pin headers that connect to the adjacent PIC16F819 micro controller for the set of 5 pins that are used for 'ICSP' (in-circuit serial programming).
 The same headers also link the relay PCB and the front PCB.
-Essentially, it is sufficient to connect the middle 3 wires only.
-However, connecting all 5 pins will do no harm.
 (I find it attractive to buy connectors complete with attached wires, as shown for instance in the Conrad component table.
 Although the component table -in agreement with the PCB layout- lists the need for 2x 5-pin connectors, you clearly need to buy only one of such a connector-with-wiring assembly.)